 That’s an easy question.
 Boats that are production boats that come from a reputable manufacturer are the easiest to finance.
 Fountain Pajot or you know any any well-known brand that puts out a decent amount of product so that you can find comparable sales in order to value the product.
 Those ones are the easiest because the banks are looking to be able to compare what’s being sold out there so that they’re comfortable with how much they’re lending on those boats.

 Custom boats that are you know only made one or two made a year those ones become a little more tricky to get done.

 How old a catamaran can you finance?
 Are there special circumstances to finance a catamaran older than 20 years old?

 Boats in general regardless if their catamarans or not most lenders are 20 years or newer.
-We can go 30 years and that also depends um if there’s enough supporting information for that boat.
-Of course the older you go the stronger you need to be as a borrower and that means really good credit very good liquidity and an overall uh you know strong financial pictures.
+We can go 30 years and that also depends if there’s enough supporting information for that boat.
+Of course the older you go the stronger you need to be as a borrower and that means really good credit very good liquidity and an overall strong financial pictures.

 Are there size limits to financing?